Use Hospitality and Hotel English to Make a Reservation

 Hello, and thank you for watching VisiHow.
 This tutorial is on hospitality English for making a reservation.
 This tutorial is geared toward a reservations agent or a front desk receptionist in a hotel.

-- 1Before we make our offer to the guest and book the room, we need to obtain a set of details from the guest that will help us better meet their needs and make the appropriate offer that might work for them.There are a few questions that we can ask to obtain stay details from a guest.
-These will include:Advertisement
+- 1There are a few questions that we can ask to obtain stay details from a guest.
+These will include:Before we make our offer to the guest and book the room, we need to obtain a set of details from the guest that will help us better meet their needs and make the appropriate offer that might work for them.Advertisement

 Video: Use Hospitality and Hotel English to Make a Reservation Obtaining Details